Jerry Jarvis, former National Leader of the Transcendental Meditation movement in the United States, unexpectedly passed away on March 14, 2018.

 Jerry was a very likable and kind person.
 In the 1970’s and 1980’s, I had a hard time understanding why he received bad treatment from Maharishi Mahesh Yogi and the TM organization.
 The TM movement treated lots of people in discourteous ways, but how could they do this to Jerry who had been instrumental in starting the TM movement in the U.S. and who had never stopped being a TM exponent?!!!

 Nowadays after several decades of my pondering, the luster is gone when I consider Maharishi and his organizations.
 The luster is also gone from other movements and spiritual teachings which claim to have the inside track to enlightenment.
-I believe bad things happen in spiritual movements because spiritual movements act like they have all answers to life but don’t.
+I believe bad things happen in spiritual movements because spiritual movements act like they have all answers to life, but they don’t have all of the answers.

 Loyalty vs conscience